Nickbonat22/Cold-Caller-Application/README.md

-#This program was created for project 1 of CIS 422,Software Methodologies.
+#This program was created for project 1 of CIS 422,Software Methodologies

 ##Brief description:
 This Cold-Caller software takes in the Roster.tsv file as input, generate a list of randomly chosen students to be cold-called on, display those students on the screen, and record the students' performance which will be exported in a daily log file.

 ##Authors:
 Nick Bonat, Jerry Xie, Vu Vo, Qi Han, Zach Domke

 ##Creation date:
 April 1, 2019

 ##Target OS:
 MacOS 10.13 and above

 ##Usage:
 - First try whether the built app in dist/ works, if not then
 - from the root directory of the project, run: